Team-Nifty-GmbH/tall-datatables/README.md

 php artisan migrate
 ```

-Optionally, ou can publish the config file with:
+Optionally, you can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="tall-datatables-config"